jbryer/EPSY630Spring2020/content/assignments/presentation.md

 * Data Source: If you collected the data, state self-collected.
 If not, provide a citation/link.
 * Response: What is the response (dependent) variable, and what type is it (quantitative/qualitative)?
 * Explanatory: What is the explanatory (independent) variable(s), and what type is it (quantitative/qualitative)?
+* What statistical method do you plan to use?
+For example, t-test, ANOVA, regression, chi-squared.

 ## Example Data Sources